-Depending on background and expertise, prospective volunteers may be asked to participate in a training session.
-Volunteers must also pass a background check consisting of a review of criminal history conducted by the Illinois Department of Corrections.
+Selected volunteers must pass a background check consisting of a review of criminal history conducted by the Illinois Department of Corrections and/or Illinois Department of Juvenile Justice.
 This process may take two to six weeks.